thomas-br/open-nello/README.md

 ## Documentation

-Extensive Documentation about the Nello One, its internal behavior as well as the communication protocol can be found in the [docs](./docs/README.md).
+Extensive documentation about the Nello One, its internal behavior as well as the communication protocol can be found in the [docs](./docs/README.md).

 ## Support this project and the research